Kihumba/private-/README.md

 It uses learning science to enable learners uplevel their technology and team skills so they can progress towards new roles, new skills, and new opportunities to change the world.

 ### How to Use the Curriculum
+As you grow at Andela, use this curriculum to help you guide your learning by building Outputs that give you real-world practice and KBB's that accelerate your insight into how experts think about these skills.
+If you get stuck, reference one of the related resources attached to the curriculum, or reach out to an expert on the experts page (coming soon).

+As you learn, make sure you also contribute-- even as a beginner, you are an invaluable expert with your ["beginner's mind"](https://en.wikipedia.org/wiki/Shoshin) (sometimes even more so than someone who has been doing the tasks for a long time).
+The curriculum exists because of you-- submit pull requests or [Slack #ask-learning](https://andela.slack.com/messages/ask-learning).

 The curriculum is carefully structured around four phases of learning:
 1. **Conceptual Learning**
 2. **Applied Work**